awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 **To create a new EC2 Fleet using the command line, run the following**

 First, you are going to create the configuration file that will be used to launch the EC2 Fleet.
-Rn the following:
+Run the following:

 ```bash
 cat <<EoF > ~/ec2-fleet-config.json